JarekWnuk/multinational-retail-data-centralisation/README.md

 Note that when adding the FOREIGN KEY constraint the entries in the current column need to match entries in the referenced column.

-### How to use

-Please ensure all required python libraries are installed prior to use.
+### Installation instructions
+Required python dependencies can be installed from the included "requirements.txt" file using PIP:

+    pip install -r requirements.txt

+Please ensure that your current directory is in the folder containing the project files before executing the above command.

 An Amazon account and CLI setup is needed to access AWS resources programmatically.

 See the official Amazon docs for setup: